 Part of this step is also the closure and trimming of the model at a specific height based on the distance of the segmented teeth.
-The parameters "Model Height Below Mandible Teeth After Trimming" for the lower jaw and "Model Height Above Maxillary Teeth After Trimming" for the upper jaw can be modified in Preferences.
+The parameters "Model Height Below Mandible Teeth After Trimming" for the lower jaw and "Model Height Above Maxillary Teeth After Trimming" for the upper BS-LS-IFU-06-en Ver 7 Blue Sky Plan® 156 jaw can be modified in Preferences.
 The Model Trimming step can be skipped by using the options "Don't Trim Maxilla" or "Don't Trim Mandible".